Seedles - Wildflower Seed Bombs

 - Seeds – Filled with regionally appropriate native wildflower seeds, they can grow up to 5-10 flowers.
 You will get high germination rate seeds, which ensures your Seedles will sprout without a doubt.

-- Size – The seedballs you will get are about the size of a nickel.
+- Size – The seedballs you will get are about the size of a dime.
 Many other seedballs are too big, and have too many seeds inside causing wasted seeds and too much competition between the young seedlings.

 - Hot Peppers – We use hot pepper powder to prevent ants, slugs and other insects from trying to eat the seeds before they sprout.
 This isn’t in the coating so it’s safe for you to touch.